boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

 Since this is where the application spends most of its time it does indeed give the biggest gain with about 30 ms of time shaved from the previous result.

 The final result of reordering the if statements?
 About 50 ms of processing time for the repository I chose which is almost a 10% processing time saving.
-For messing around with the order of if statements this is a pretty big win.
+For tight loops messing around with the order of if statements can produce results.

 The last idea I had to improve performance involved rethinking the problem.
 We know ahead of time which characters could cause a state change as we know which strings would cause a state change.
 If the character we are currently processing is the same as the first character of one of those strings then we know we need to continue to check if the state will change.
 However if it does not match then we can skip any conditional state change logic and just move to the next byte.